groupoid/christine/README.md

 Per’s elegance rests on firm theoretical ground.
 Here, we reflect on key meta-theorems for Classical MLTT with General Inductive Types, drawing from CIC’s lineage:

 * **Soundness and Completeness**: Per’s type checker is sound—every term it accepts has a type under MLTT’s rules [Paulin-Mohring, 1996].
-  This ensures that every term accepted by Per is typable in the underlying theory.
+  This ensures that every term accepted by Christineis typable in the underlying theory.
   Relative to the bidirectional type checking algorithm, context is appropriately managed [Harper & Licata, 2007].
   The interplay of inference and checking modes guarantees this property.
 * **Canonicity, Normalization, and Totality**: Canonicity guarantees that every closed term of type `Nat` normalizes